 - Configure your default domain and any Advanced Event Source Settings.

-- Select Listen for Syslog.
+- Select Listen on Network Port.
 Enter the port you used for your syslog or rsyslog configuration.

 - Optionally choose to Encrypt the event source if choosing TCP by downloading the Rapid7 Certificate.